jthickstun/anticipation/README.md

 ```
 python scripts/midi-preprocess.py $DATAPATH/lmd_full
 ```
 Tokenize batches of intermediate LakhMIDI data files according to the vocabulary defined in `src/settings/vocab.py`.
 The top-level script depends upon the directory structure of the LakhMIDI dataset.
 Parallelism is again controlled by `PREPROC_WORKERS`.
+Choose a dataset augmentation factor (multiple of 10) for training an anticipatory infilling model, or 1 (default) for standard autoregressive training.
+Use the optional `-i` flag to generate training data for an interarrival-time model.

 ```
-python scripts/tokenize-lakh.py $DATAPATH/lmd_full
+python scripts/tokenize-lakh.py $DATAPATH/lmd_full --augment 1
 ```

 Define the train/validation/test splits.
 LakhMidi files are named according to their (hexadecimal) MD5 checksum: our convention is to use files starting with `f` as the test set, files starting with `e` as validation, and the rest of the dataset for training.